SainsburyWellcomeCentre/crabs-exploration/crabs/tracker/README.md

 MOTA = 1 - ((FN + FP + IDs) / GT)
 ```

 where `FN` is the number of false negatives (missed detections), `FP` is the number of false positives, `IDs` is the number of identity switches, and `GT` is the total number of ground-truth objects.
 The higher the MOTA value, the better the tracking performance.
 Note that the MOTA metric is upper-bounded by 1, and lower-bounded by -Inf.
+For a full video clip, we report the average MOTA across frames.

 To compute the total number of false negatives (or missed detections, `FN`) at a given frame `f`, we count the number of ground-truth objects that do not match with any detection at frame `f`.
 A ground-truth object and a detection are considered to match if their associated boxes sufficiently overlap, that is, if their intersection-over-union (IOU) is greater than a given threshold.

 To compute the total number of false positives (`FP`) at a given frame `f`, we count the number of detections that do not match with any of the ground-truth object defined at frame `f`.

 A true positive (`TP`) is defined as a detection that sufficiently overlaps with a ground-truth box (with overlap measured with the `IOU` metric).
 To compute the number of identity switches (`IDs`) at a given frame `f` we inspect the set of true positives at that frame.
 We count for how many of them the predicted ID at frame `f` does not match the predicted ID at the most recent frame where the object was detected.
-This is slightly different to the MOTA definition in the HOTA paper, which only accounts for identity switches between consecutive frames.
+This is slightly different to some MOTA definitions, which only account for identity switches between consecutive frames.
+It is also different from other implementations, which define an expected predicted ID for each ground-truth ID as the predicted ID that is most frequently associated to a ground truth ID.

-For a full clip, we report the average MOTA across frames.

 ## References and useful resources